globalbrain/sefirot/docs/components/desc.md

 </SDesc>
 ```

-You may also pass value through `:value` prop instead of the default slot to `<SDescLabel>`.
-When you define both `:value` prop and default slot, the slot value will take precedence.
+You may also pass value through `:value` instead of the default slot to `<SDescLabel>`.
+When you define both `:value` and default slot, the slot value will take precedence.

 ```vue-html
 <SDesc cols="2" gap="24">